 Farm Journal in the 1950s (like the similar publication Successful Farming) was a family magazine, with features about the household as well as the farm.
 It carried a wide range of advertisements, including some that would seem unusual in a general-interest magazine today (such as a full-page ad for Saginaw power steering.)
 Kaiser-Willys saw it as the perfect place to promote the practical advantages of Jeep four-wheel drive.
 This ad is from February 1953.

 Note: some of the illustrations are taken from microfilm, so they unfortunately don't reflect the quality of the originals.

 This ad featuring a CJ-3A Universal appeared in Successful Farming in August 1954, well after the CJ-3A had been replaced by the CJ-3B.
 Willys didn't worry about whether the photos showed their latest model, and this picture at the Kauffman Turkey Farm suggests they weren't worried about what the city-slicker audience might think of their ads either.

-We'll leave the last word to Harold Bordner, who said of his Jeep in a February 1954 ad, "I don't see how I could ever get along without it."
+I'll leave the last word to Harold Bordner, who said of his Jeep in a February 1954 ad, "I don't see how I could ever get along without it."

 Thanks to Danny Hartling for alerting me to this gold mine of vintage Jeep advertising, and to Ron Ingram for scanning original copies of some of the ads. -- Derek Redmond

 See more CJ-3B Advertising and Literature.